 | Use | Fixed weeks per year | Point or rotating weeks |

-The most important difference is that in fractional ownership there is an actual interest in the property, while in timeshare ownership there is usually only a right of use.
+The most important difference is that in Smart Ownership there is an actual interest in the property, while in timeshare ownership there is usually only a right of use.

-The fractional ownership model has grown in popularity because it allows buyers to access luxury properties with a lower initial investment compared to full ownership.
+The co-ownership model has grown in popularity because it allows buyers to access luxury properties with a lower initial investment compared to full ownership.

-Instead of purchasing 100% of an oceanfront condominium, owners acquire a fraction of the property while sharing certain operational costs of the development.
+Instead of purchasing 100% of an oceanfront condominium, owners acquire a a proportional deeded share of the property while sharing the operational and maintenance costs of the development.

 This structure can offer several advantages: